Ganymede-Bio/flow-pull-action/README.md

 GitHub Action to pull the latest version of flow code from Ganymede.

+This action is used as part of Ganymede's Self-Managed Repo feature.
+Self-managed repos allow you to host and manage your Ganymede flow code in your organization, giving you greater control over version control, CI/CD, and code governance.
+For more information on setting up self-managed repos, please see the [official documentation](https://docs.ganymede.bio/app/configuration/SelfManagedRepo).

 ## Description

 This action supports pulling all flows or just a single flow from a specified Ganymede environment.
 It makes an API call to retrieve a signed URL, downloads the flow code as a ZIP file, and extracts it to a specified directory.